-5.4 Input Menu: "PID Offset" Parameter
+5.4 ASI Input Module: "PID Offset" parameter

-PID (Packet Identifier) values are embedded by the broadcasters in the MPEG-2 stream to identify tables and programming packets.
+PID (Packet Identifier) values are embedded by the broadcasters in the MPEG-2 stream to identify, when present, the Minor-channel numbers that are associated with any of the Major-channel numbers.
 The PID Offset feature allows you to remap the Minor Channel numbers and the Program Channel numbers.

 Two modes are supported for remapping of PID values: Automatic and Manual.